Lighting Design 101: A Lesson in Layering with Light

 Last but certainly not least is accent lighting.
 Accent lighting completes the overall ambiance of a room.
 Most likely if you feel that your room may be missing that “special” something, it may be the accent lighting.
 This lighting layer is used to highlight design elements of your space.
 Enhance a fireplace, painting or entryway with directional lighting.
 The most common accent lighting is typically seen outdoors.
 Think of the spot lights that brighten landscape at night.
 Bring the directional lighting indoors with wall sconces, recessed, track, tape and rope lighting.

 You now know the basics of light layering!
 Improving the ambiance in your home with lighting may just require you to re-arrange your existing layout.
 Many light fixtures can function as two layers of light for your room.
 A great example of this would be floor lamps – you can take an existing floor lamp and move it closer to your favorite reading nook so it is not only ambient lighting, but task lighting as well.
 Similar to table lamps, recessed lighting can be arranged to be great task lighting for kitchens and put on a dimmer in living areas for accent lighting.
+View our Living Area Lighting Products to get a good idea of what will work for you.

 Have questions on how to layer lighting in your home?
 Visit us on Facebook and send your questions to our lighting experts.